dhutapratama/docs/database.md

 <a name="monitoring-cumulative-query-time"></a>
 ### Monitoring Cumulative Query Time

 A common performance bottleneck of modern web applications is the amount of time they spend querying databases.
-Thankfully, Laravel can invoke a closure or callback of your choice when it spends too much time querying the database during a single request.
+Thankfully, Lets can invoke a closure or callback of your choice when it spends too much time querying the database during a single request.
 To get started, provide a query time threshold (in milliseconds) and closure to the `whenQueryingForLongerThan` method.
 You may invoke this method in the `boot` method of a [service provider](/docs/{{version}}/providers):

     <?php